 But are either of these charges true?
 As usual, it helps to know the history behind the terms.

 A Tale of Two ‘Social Justices’

-What separated Taperelli’s original conception of “social justice” Rawls’?
-Rawl’s theory of “social justice” was humanocentric and based off of Enlightenment rationalism that started with Rene Descartes, whose famous dictum cogito ergo sum (“I think, therefore I am”) created a seismic shift in Western society that privileged human reason as the ultimate authority and arbiter of what is true.
-At the risk of oversimplifying things, this made man “the measure of all things” (in place of God).
+What distinguished Taperelli’s original conception of “social justice” from that of Rawls’?
+Rawls’ theory of “social justice” was humanocentric and based on Enlightenment rationalism that started with Rene Descartes, whose famous dictum cogito ergo sum (“I think, therefore I am”) created a seismic shift in Western society that privileged human reason as the ultimate authority and arbiter of what is true.
+At the risk of oversimplifying things, this made man “the measure of all things” (instead of God).
 Rawls drew heavily from Enlightenment thinkers such as John Locke and Immanuel Kant, as well figures like Jeremy Bentham and John Stuart Mill (whose “utilitarian” philosophy I heavily critiqued in a previous article).
-Though many of these men were self-professed Christians and very diverse, they all had human reason as the starting point of their respective philosophies.
+Though many of these men were self-professed Christians and very diverse, they all had human reason as the starting point for their respective philosophies.

 And finally, world-renowned philosopher Jurgen Habermas writes:

 “…individual morality of conscience, human rights and democracy, is the direct legacy of the Judaic ethic of justice and the Christian ethic of love.
 This legacy, substantially unchanged, has been the object of a continual critical reappropriation and reinterpretation.
 Up to this very day there is no alternative to it.”

 This is why democracy arose in the West in the first place.